Woman who shouted racist abuse on bus jailed for 4 weeks

-SINGAPORE - A woman who hurled racist insults and profanities at another woman on a bus for over seven minutes was sentenced to four weeks' jail on Wednesday (June 23).
+A woman who hurled racist insults and profanities at another woman on a bus for over seven minutes was sentenced to four weeks' jail yesterday.

-Siti Ai'sha Jaffar, 40, called the victim, Ms Danaletchmi Selvam, 33, a "stupid Indian" during her tirade, which the court heard was unprovoked.
+Siti Ai'sha Jaffar, 40, called the victim, a 33-year-old Singaporean, a "stupid Indian" during her tirade, which the court heard was unprovoked.

 Siti Ai'sha, who was unrepresented and appeared via video link, frowned and lowered her head as two video clips of the incident were played in court.